hicklin/immich-rpi-nix/README.md

 > [!TIP]
 > You can configure the frequency and retention of database backups.
 For more information consult the [immich docs](https://docs.immich.app/administration/backup-and-restore#automatic-database-dumps).

 Just uploading these directories will require immich to regenerate thumbs and encoded-videos during recovery.
-You can choose to backup these extra directories, however, this can consume significantly more memory, so consider how often you might have to perform a disaster recovery vs the cost of storing this data.

-> [!TIP]
-> If you wish to backup non-essential files as well, set the `IMMICH_BACKUP_ALL` environment variable in `configuration.nix` to `"true"`.
+By default, both essential and generated data is backed up.
+This ensures a seedy and smooth recovery.
+If you wish to only backup essential files, set the `IMMICH_BACKUP_ESSENTIAL_ONLY` environment variable in `configuration.nix` to `"true"`.
 Remember to follow this up with `sudo nixos-rebuild switch`.

 #### 1. Setup a storage provider